Common Lisp the Language, 2nd Edition

 loop iteration should terminate.

-The constructs always
+The constructs always, never, and

-provide specific values to be returned when a loop
+thereis provide specific values to be returned when a loop

 terminates.
-Using always
+Using always, never, or

-with value-returning accumulation clauses can
+thereis with value-returning accumulation clauses can

 produce unpredictable results.
 In all other respects these constructs

-behave like the while
+behave like the while and until

 constructs.

-can be used at any time to cause
+The macro loop-finish can be used at any time to cause

 normal termination.
-In normal termination, finally
+In normal termination, finally clauses

 are executed and default return values are returned.